Marc Colombo: Music career

 Growing up, Colombo had a love for rock music, which led him to begin playing guitar when he was about 22 years old.
 He credits James Hetfield, the lead singer of Rock 'n Roll Hall of Fame band Metallica, as his primary influence.
 He attended his first Metallica concert at 13 years old.
 And as of 2007, he has attended 16 Metallica concerts.
 Some of his favorite bands are Megadeth, Pantera, and Slayer.
 He joined his first band in 2002, called "Blackmuff".
 Then during his tenure in Chicago, he played with another metal band called Mercs.
 Mercs played many shows throughout Chicago, at popular nightclubs such as Double Door and Bottom Lounge.
-He currently is the lead singer and plays rhythm guitar in a metal band called "Free Reign", along with former San Francisco 49ers guard Leonard Davis and Miami Dolphins offensive lineman Cory Procter.
+He currently is the lead singer and plays rhythm guitar in a metal band called "Free Reign", along with former San Francisco 49ers guard Leonard Davis and Miami Dolphins guard Cory Procter.
 With the help of manager John Gomez (Silver Tongue Management), the band signed a recording contract with the Australian company Riot Entertainment on June 23, 2009.